 Do I Need A Prescription To Vape Nicotine In Australia?

-The new stricter regulations include fines of up $22,200 per import item, plus 1000 penalty points, which could result in prison time for two months without a doctor’s prescription.
+The new stricter regulations include fines of up $22,200 per import item, plus 1000 penalty points, which could result in prison for two months without a doctor’s prescription.

 Finding a Doctor To Issue Your Prescription